clyman88/Engineering_4_Notebook/README.md

 ```

 This surprised me by working correctly!
-Everything else was relatively straightforward, but here are some things that initially gave me pause (and my solutions to them):
+Everything else was relatively straightforward, but there was one other issue that stumped me for a bit:

 **Problem:**
 If an input was something like "Hello world" (i.e. has more than one word), the output will be: